-- 1/2 cup panko breadcrumbs or crispy onions
+- ½ cup panko breadcrumbs or store-bought crispy onions

-Add the garlic, mushrooms, and green beans to the pan along with the other 1/2 teaspoon of salt.
+- Add the garlic, mushrooms, and green beans to the pan with the onions.
+Add the other ½ teaspoon of salt.
 Cover and let cook for about 10 to 15 minutes, stirring occasionally, until the vegetables are tender.

 More Thanksgiving recipes you might enjoy include: